MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

 **Note**
 **Stepping through code from the Debugger Command window**

-The following are the commands that you can use to step through your code.
-The associated keyboard short cuts are shown in parentheses:
+The following are the commands that you can use to step through your code (with the associated keyboard short cuts shown in parentheses).

 -   Break in (Ctrl+Break) - This command will interrupt a system as long as the system is running and is in communication with WinDbg (the sequence in the Kernel Debugger is Ctrl+C).

 -   Run to cursor (F7 or Ctrl+F10) – Place the cursor in a source or disassembly window where you want the execution to break, then press F7; code execution will run to that point.
-Note that if the flow of code execution does not reach the point indicated by the cursor (e.g., an IF statement isn't executed), WinDbg would not break, because the code execution did not reach the indicated point.
+Note that if the flow of code execution does not reach the point indicated by the cursor (an IF statement isn't executed), WinDbg would not break, because the code execution did not reach the indicated point.

 -   Run (F5) – Run until a breakpoint is encountered or an event like a bug check occurs.